Here are some common questions about Asheville Marathon & Half.

 What is included in my entry fee?

 Participating in this event automatically puts you in the history books as you will be part of a historic event at Biltmore Estate!
-Every participant will receive a women’s specific or men’s running shirt, a goodie bag filled with awesome schwag from our sponsors and a finisher’s award.
-Blankets for full marathon runners and access to the post race party for all!
+Every participant will receive a women’s specific or men’s running shirt, a goodie bag filled with awesome schwag from our sponsors and a finisher award for those that cross the finish line.
+Blankets for full marathon finishers, unique pint glasses for half marathon finishers, and access to the post race party for all!